 Buddhist Sun App

-Recently I made a mobile app to help me know when the Solar Noon is approaching and past.
+Recently, I made this mobile app to help me know when Solar Noon is approaching or has passed.

 Why Is the Sun Important for Bhikkhus?

-This app calculates the Dawn times based on different methods you can select.
-It also calculates the Solar Noon with a speech countdown timer.
-It uses GPS to calculate the Solar Noon and Dawn times.
-Myanmar, Sinhala, and Chinese language are supported.
-It was created for monks, but those who follow the Buddhist 8 precepts will find this useful.
-It has a default safety set to one minute which can be increased or disabled.
-Astronomical Algorithms, are based on calculations by Jean Meeus and accurate within one minute within normal geographical locations.
+This app calculates Dawn times based on several methods you can select.
+It also calculates Solar Noon and includes a speech countdown timer.
+GPS is used to calculate both Solar Noon and Dawn times with geographic accuracy.
+Myanmar, Sinhala, and Chinese languages are supported.
+Although it was created for monks, anyone following the 8 precepts will find it useful.

 About: